RockBacon9922/RockBacon9922/README.md

 - 👋 Hi, I’m @RockBacon9922
 - 👀 I’m interested in Web devlopment and robotics
-- 🌱 I’m currently learning Vuejs, and hopefuly a backend framework of some sort.
+- 🌱 I’m currently learning NextJS and React.
 - 💞️ I’m looking to collaborate on anything that is not angular!!!
 - 📫 How to reach me: @rockbacon9922 on most platforms!!!!